RomanO3GIT/Eco-cosmetics-landing/README.md

 npm install

-4. Start a local development server (if using one):
+4.Start a local development server (if using one):

 npm start